hayosc/c4-diagrams.net/README.md

+# EasyC4 in Bundeslayout for diagrams.net

+This is an adaptation of the original EasyC4 library in the colours of Bundesregierung CI as documented at https://styleguide.bundesregierung.de/sg-de/basiselemente/farben.

+Check out the original library at https://github.com/maciek365/c4-diagrams.net.

+All copyright is either on Maciek Sliwinski as original author or German government (Bundesregierung) for the colour scheme.
+No rights are claimed by me.

+In the following you find mostly the original text of the EasyC4 library, where the images are replaced.

 # EasyC4 for diagrams.net

 ---

-Please also check the **newest version** of my plugin available at https://github.com/hycomsa/hycom-c4
+Please also check the **newest version** of Maciek's plugin available at https://github.com/hycomsa/hycom-c4

 The new version contains slightly smaller, more compact elements - seems to be more readable.
 You also find there additional types of containers - web browser and mobile application.
 Maybe new version will be more suitable for you.